Galaxy formation with wave/fuzzy dark matter: The core-halo structure and the solitonic imprint: Introduction

-In this paper we compare the galaxy formation process between CDM, WDM, and $\psi$DM, in the high-resolution cosmological simulations by \cite{Mocz:2019,Mocz:2020,Mocz:2017}.
-Here, we will consider the distribution of stars modelled in these simulations, where in the WDM and $\psi$DM contexts these simulations have already reported stars to be born along dense dark matter filaments, tracing dark matter, and highlighted as ``a smoking gun'' signature of $\psi$DM \citep{Mocz:2019}.
-Here we will further examine these lowest redshifts, focusing on the question of core-halo structure for comparison with new deep imaging and spectroscopic data for the Milky Way and other local group dwarfs.
-For these objects, the data now indicates non-smooth profiles in these dark matter-dominated dwarfs as this stellar structure may potentially have important implications for the nature of dark matter.
-Moreover, we will look into the different evolution of the stellar populations and the impact of the three DM models on their spatial distribution.
+In this paper we compare the galaxy formation process between CDM, “WDM”, and $\psi$DM, in the high-resolution cosmological simulations by \cite{Mocz:2019,Mocz:2020,Mocz:2017}.
+Here we consider the distribution of stars modeled in these simulations, where in the “WDM” and $\psi$DM contexts these simulations have already reported stars to be born along dense dark matter filaments, tracing dark matter, and highlighted as ``a smoking gun'' signature of $\psi$DM/“WDM” \citep{Mocz:2019}.
+Here we further examine these lowest redshifts, focusing on the question of core-halo structure for comparison with new deep imaging and spectroscopic data for the Milky Way and other local group dwarfs.

-The structure of this paper is as follows: firstly, in sections \ref{WDM-model} and \ref{dynamic-WDM}, we describe the radial structure and internal dynamics of the $\psi$DM halo for comparison with the data.
-Next, in section \ref{sim-setup}, we present the simulation setup.
-In section \ref{results}, we focus on presenting all the results of the work, with particular emphasis on the main finding related to the detection of the core-halo structure.
-Finally, in section \ref{conclu}, we discuss our conclusions regarding the non-detection of the core-halo structure for CDM and its implications.
+The structure of this paper is as follows.
+In sections \ref{“WDM”-model} and \ref{dynamic-“WDM”} we describe the radial structure and internal dynamics of the $\psi$DM halo for comparison with the data.
+Next, in section \ref{sim-setup} we present the simulation setup.
+In section \ref{results} we focus on presenting all the results of the work, with particular emphasis on the main finding related to the detection of the core-halo structure.
+Finally, in section \ref{conclu} we discuss our conclusions regarding the nondetection of the core-halo structure for CDM and its implications.
+The boson masses used in this work are in strong tension with current constraints in the literature (for a discussion of these constraints, see section 6).